jikamens/jik-backup-utilities/README.md

 be backed up:

-* a [Linode server][linode] which runs my mail server, my blog, my wife's blog, an NNTP server, some databases (MongoDB, MySQL) that I care about, and moderation software for several Usenet newsgroups;
+* a [Linode server][linode] which runs my mail server, my blog, my wife's business website, an NNTP server, some databases (MongoDB, MariaDB) that I care about, and moderation software for several Usenet newsgroups;

 * an iMac which my kids keep files on indiscriminately without paying any attention to whether they're on the local hard drive or in a